BEHAVIORAL PATTERN ANALYSIS

 What Is Session Continuation?

 Session continuation is the behavior of continuing to trade for an extended period after a cumulative loss threshold has been crossed within a session — specifically, more than 60 minutes after reaching 1.5x your average daily loss.
-The defining characteristic is that continued trading makes the day significantly worse, not better.
-The P&L at the continuation point is better than the final P&L in 82% of flagged sessions in our dataset.
+The defining characteristic is that continued trading often makes the day significantly worse, not better.

 THE PSYCHOLOGY